pytorch/serve/kubernetes/README.md

 ## Overview

-This page demonstrate how to deploy Torchserve in Kubernetes using Helm Charts.
+This page demonstrates a Torchserve deployment in Kubernetes using Helm Charts.
 This deployment leverages a shared file system for storing snapshot / model files which are shared between multiple pods of the deployment.
+Its uses the public Torchserve Docker image for the pods.

 ![EKS Overview](overview.png)